 - What does Hi-Res Audio do?

 - How can I listen to HD music?

 - How hi-res works?

 High-resolution audio (hi-res audio, HRA, high definition, HD) is designed as the next step after CD digital quality (44.1 kHz / 16 bit).
 HRA appears to improve sounding of compact disk.

 On the consumer market, hi-res audio began to spread in end of 1990's.
 And now we have a wide range of HD music formats in online stores and audiophile streaming services.

-As often declared, the most important advantage of hi-res audio is sound quality that is higer than CD.
+We want to know does hi-res music sound better?
+The most important advantage of hi-res audio is higher sound quality than CD.

 Some people consider high-resolution audio as a useless format that wastes huge space on a hard disk of computer.
 Many myths are there.
 They think that the recording of ultrasound is an important feature of HD systems.
 Other people think that this audio improvement is "marketing gimmick".